 Staying at Walt Disney World, Disneyland, or any other Disney Park on your Disney vacation should be a magical experience.
 If there is one way to make a trip to Disney better, it’s to stay on property.
 Unfortunately, even at the Most Magical Place on Earth, things are not always so magical.

-For the purpose of this article, we are going to refer to Disney World Resorts, but please note that any Disney Resort would follow these same procedures.
-There are many perks to staying at a Disney World Resort when you are on vacation, including being in that coveted “Disney bubble”, but it comes at a price tag.
+For this article, we will refer to Disney World Resorts, but please note that any Disney Resort would follow these same procedures.
+There are many perks to staying at a Disney World Resort when you are on vacation, including being in that coveted “Disney bubble,” but it comes at a price tag.

 But, like any hospitality company, Disney World is run by humans, and we all make mistakes.
-So, let’s take a look at a few stories on things that have gone wrong at a Disney World Resort from pretty horrible, to a minor inconvenience.
+So, let’s take a look at a few stories on things that have gone wrong at a Disney World Resort, from pretty horrible, to a minor inconvenience.

 Facebook user Amy Riese posted about a not-so-magical experience she recently had at Disney’s Riviera Resort.

 “Ewww.. blood stained bed sheet.
 Not mine!!!.. didn’t notice this last night… There are actually several spots.. called housekeeping..they will bring fresh sheets, but can’t change them due to covid.
 Fun times ahead…”